Rudolf Wanderone: Later life

 The Billiard Congress of America in 1984 inducted Fats into its Hall of Fame for "Meritorious Service" in recognition of his contributions to helping popularize the game of pool.
 In 1984, Fats abandoned his wife, Evelyn; they divorced a year later.

 Fats moved into the Hermitage Hotel in downtown Nashville, Tennessee, in 1985, remaining there for several years.
-In 1992, while undergoing surgery for a knee injury, he suffered a massive heart attack but survived.
+In 1992, while undergoing surgery for a knee injury, he survived a massive heart attack.
 In 1993, he met and married his second wife, Teresa Talley Bell.
 He lived in Bell's Nashville house until his death on January 15, 1996, four days shy of his 83rd birthday, although some sources, including The New York Times, erroneously gave the date of his death as January 18.

 Fats had no known children.
 Singer Etta James said she believed that he was her biological father, having reportedly been told that by her mother as well as by others who knew her mother and whom James described as "people who were there and should know".
 However, there is no published evidence of such a relationship.
 James and Fats are only known to have met once, in 1987.

 In her autobiography, Rage to Survive, James recounted their meeting, writing that Fats neither confirmed nor denied his paternity.
 According to James, he told her that he did not recall the details of his life at the time of her conception well enough to know whether he could have been the father.

 The epitaph on his tombstone reads: "Beat every living creature on Earth.
 'St. Peter, rack 'em up. — Fats'".